Gynko/nasa-node/README.md

 # 1. What we are building

 Here we can create Launches.
 The destination explanet dropdown is made of planet extracted and filtered from a CSV file from NASA data, with Node and its tools.
-List hosted on mongoDB.
+List is then sent our mongoDB database.
 ![Launch](https://i.postimg.cc/QCTzXZG7/Screenshot-2023-09-29-at-14-54-53.png)

 Here in Launch we have a list of all the launches that are not aborted.
 We can abort them.